yukulehe/gazpar2mqtt/README.md

 The project has been inspired by job done by [empierre](https://github.com/empierre/domoticz_gaspar) on project domoticz_gazpar and [beufanet](https://github.com/beufanet/gazpar) on project gazinflux availables on Github.
 I modified a bit the code to work and fit my needs.

 ## MQTT publication topics

-Set topic prefix in environment variable "TOPIC".
-Default value = gazpar
+GRDF's values are published in the MQTT broker following topics.
+Note : you can replace default topic prefix gazpar by filling environnement variable *TOPIC*.

 ### Daily values :
 - gazpar/daily/date